blackbhc/refactor/development-manual/development.md

     the dataset name should be the absolute path of the dataset, e.g. `/group1/group2/dataset_name`.
 If such dataset does not exist, the writer will create it automatically.
 The data type of the dataset will be restored by `node`, during creation of the dataset.

+### `src/engine`: the virtual analysis engine

+This part organize the other modules to work together.

+#### APIs

+`manager.sim_data()`: the API between the manager of the virtual analysis engine and the simulation, to transfer the data from the simulation to the virtual analysis engine.
+`manager.push_data()`: the API between the manager of the analysis engine, which push the data and the parameter to the virtual analysis engine.
+`manager.collect()`: the API between the manager and the real analysis parts.
+This function will collect the analysis results from different analysis modules.
+`manager.write()`: the API between the manager and the writer class, to write the analysis results to the hdf5 file.

+#### Implementation details

+- class `manager`:
+  - `galotfa::parameter::para* para`: the pointer to the parameter class, will be initialized in the constructor, based on a temporary `ini_parser` object.
+The default ini parameter filename is specified at here, which is `galotfa.ini` in the working directory.